Antimicrobial resistance in aquatic systems

+Therefore, we have developed a novel project to study antimicrobial resistance in sewage systems: ARGOS.
 ARGOS is the acronym of: "Antimicrobial Resistance by metaGenomics Overview in a Sewage system".
 It is a Spanish national research project (PID2023-147830NA-I00) awarded in 2024 to Rafael Laso Pérez in which we aim to use omics' approaches to investigate the distribution and abundance of antimicrobial resistance in wastewater systems, specifically at the Canal de Isabel II.
 The main objectives of the project are three:

 - To profile the main